Stephen-Odumirin/Stephen-Odumirin/README.md

 ### Hi there 👋
 I'm Stephen, an Android Developer 🌚.

-- 🔭 I’m currently working on GADS 2020 Community Project.
+- 🔭 I’m currently available for gigs and contracts
 - 🌱 I’m currently learning Flutter at my leisure time.
 - 💬 Ask me about anything !